- Municipal Code

 - About Us

-Court is held on the third Tuesday of each month.
-Check-in begins at 3:00 p.m. at City Hall, arraignments begin at 3:30 and trials begin at 3:45 p.m. in the Council Chamber of City Hall.
+Court is held in the Council Chamber of City Hall on the first Wednesday of each month.
+Check-in begins at 3:30 p.m. at City Hall, arraignments begin at 4:00 p.m. and trials begin after all arraignments have been heard.
 Cases are heard on a first come first served basis.
 Evening court is not currently available.
 Options other than appearing in court include:

 - You may plead not-guilty and request a trial